gallorob/ra_project/README.md

 <p align="center">
 <img src="./code/ltlf/results/Train rewards through_2corners.png" alt="alt_title" height = "200"/> <img src="./code/ltlf/results/Test rewards through_2corners.png" alt="alt_title" height = "200"/>
+<figcaption aligh="center">Fig.7: Train and test rewards for the passing through 2 corners goal</figcaption>
 </p>

 We note however that some of the tests fail or have a final rewards that consists only on the base environment's reward (ie: it does not solve the temporal goal).